Special Needs Toys for Cerebral Palsy

 Examples of Assistive Technology in the Classroom

-The Benefits of Assistive Technology in the Classroom
+The Benefits of Assistive Technology in Education

-1. Helps Teach Cause-And-Effect Relationships
+1. Helps Teach Cause-and-Effect Relationships

-Students with special needs can struggle with cause-and-effect relationships.
-A big part of learning is understanding how actions lead to events, such as how performing a math function leads to a correct solution or predicting what would happen if a button is pushed on an assistive technology device, such as a capability switch.
+A big part of learning is understanding how actions lead to events, such as predicting what would happen if a button is pushed on an assistive technology device, such as a capability switch.
+Assistive technology helps students make connections between cause-and-effect relationships, making them feel in control of their learning and boosting their self-esteem.

 Browse Assistive Technology Products